COURT OF CRIMINAL APPEALS OPINIONS

 Trial Court Judge: Judge Steve R. Dozier

-The petitioner, Vinson D. Mason, pled guilty in the Davidson County Criminal Court to second degree murder and received a sentence of eighteen years incarceration in the Tennessee Department of Correction.
-Subsequently, the petitioner filed a petition for post-conviction relief, alleging that he received the ineffective assistance of counsel.
-The post-conviction court denied the petition, and the petitioner now appeals.
-Upon our review of the record and the parties’ briefs, we affirm the judgment of the post-conviction court.
+The petitioner, Michael Braxton, was convicted by a jury in the Davidson County Criminal Court of aggravated rape and aggravated assault.
+He received a total effective sentence of twenty-three years incarceration in the Tennessee Department of Correction.
+Subsequently, the petitioner filed a petition for post-conviction relief, which petition the post-conviction court summarily dismissed as being untimely.
+The petitioner appeals the dismissal, arguing that his petition was not barred by the statute of limitations.
+Upon our review of the record and the parties' briefs, we reverse the judgment of the post-conviction court and remand for a hearing on the timeliness of the petitioner's petition.

 Davidson Court of Criminal Appeals